Next.js

 Setting security headers in Next.js

 The next-safe package provides a simple way to configure and add these security headers to Next.js.
 Next.js also provides an example of how to manually set just the CSP header using middleware.
-For general JS apps and those using Express, the Helmet package is a popular choice.

 The tldrsec/awesome-secure-defaults repo has a list of other useful secure-default libraries for various languages, including Node.js.